When you see potential, let it inspire you

 But revitalizing, and running, the Multicultural Business Student Association, is at the core of his U of Iowa legacy.

 Toward the end of his freshman year, he saw the MBSA begin to die out.
 His sophomore year, he brought it back.

 “They teach an entrepreneurial spirit here at Tippie and I’ve been able to bring that into the things I value—things I’m involved in outside of class.”

 In that spirit, Alejandro recruited new MBSA members, worked hand-in-hand with the administration, reached out to existing student groups, and developed new programming.

 The response: support, encouragement, enthusiasm, and participation.

-“I was always able to find the right resources to do what we wanted to do,” Alejandro says, “I can’t think of anyone at Tippie who didn’t help in some capacity—or who didn’t want to get involved.”
+“I was always able to find the right resources to do what we wanted to do,” Alejandro says.
+“I can’t think of anyone at Tippie who didn’t want to help in some capacity—or who didn’t want to get involved.”